jbroadway/docs/docs/1.0/creator-tools/generating-colliders-on-characters.md

 generation.
 In these cases you will want to add the bone to the **Exclude Transform** List.

-![Identifying transforms to exclude](https://www.flipsidexr.com/files/docs/screenshots/colliders-screenshot1.png) _(The Pelvis, Sholders, and Eyes have extra colliders we don't need)_
+![Identifying transforms to exclude](https://www.flipsidexr.com/files/docs/screenshots/colliders-screenshot1.png)

+> _The pelvis, shoulders, and eyes have extra colliders we don't need._

 To do this all you have to do is drag the bone to exclude from the hierarchy window to the word **Exclude Transform** and it will add it to the list.
 You can also increment the size by one and then drag the bone from the hierarchy